Kirkby Stephen

-Kirkby Stephen (/ˈkɜrbi/) is a market town and civil parish in Cumbria, England.
+Kirkby Stephen (/ˈkɜrbi/) is a market town and civil parish in Westmorland and Furness, Cumbria, England.
 It lies on the A685 and is surrounded by sparsely populated hill country, about 25 mi from the nearest larger towns, Kendal and Penrith.
 The River Eden rises 6 mi away in the peat bogs below Hugh Seat and passes the eastern edge of the town.
 At the 2001 census the parish had a population of 1,832.
 In 2011, it had a population of 1,822.

 The name Kirkby derives from the Old Norse kirkju-býr meaning 'village with a church'.
 The Stephen part of the name is thought to derive from either the church (which may have previously been dedicated to St Stephen) or from a medieval abbot called Stephen.

 Market

 In 1352–1353, Roger de Clifford, Baron of Westmorland, obtained a charter from King Edward III for a market and two annual fairs to be held in the town.
 This was reaffirmed by a charter granted in 1605 to George, Earl of Cumberland, by King James I, for "one market on Monday and two fairs yearly; one on the Wednesday, Thursday and Friday after Whitsuntide and the other on the two days next before the feast of St Luke."

 The Monday market, with livestock sales at the Mart in Faraday Road and stalls on Market Square, remains an important event in the town and surrounding countryside.
 There were special celebrations to mark the 400th anniversary of the King James charter.
 St Luke's Fair, or Charter Day, is celebrated every year at the end of October, when the Charter is read at the Charter Stone in Market Street.
 The special Tup sales, very important in this sheep-rearing area, still take place around this time each year.